-NBF is conducting asset management in accordance with its basic policy of "aim to achieve steady growth of its assets under management and to secure stable profits on a mid-to long-term basis."
-During the fiscal period under review, NBF additionally acquired ownership interest in "Osaki Bright Core -Bright Plaza" (real estate, acquisition price: ¥2.8 billion), a property it already owns, in March 2020.
+NBF has conducted asset management in accordance with its basic policy of "aim to achieve steady growth of assets under management and secure stable profits on a mid- to long-term basis."
+During the fiscal period under review, NBF acquired "Osaki Bright Tower" (real estate, acquisition price: ¥13.97 billion), "Nagoya Mitsui Main Building" (real estate, acquisition price: ¥13.05 billion) and "Nagoya Mitsui New Building" (real estate, acquisition price: ¥13.2 billion) in October 2020, and additionally acquired "NBF Ogawamachi Bldg." (real estate, acquisition price: ¥0.48 billion), a property it already owns, in November 2020 by utilizing its sponsor pipeline under an environment in which acquisition of prime properties is difficult.
+In addition, it disposed 50% ownership interest in the East Building and Residential Tower of "NBF Shinkawa Building" (real estate, disposition price: ¥5.95 billion) in December 2020.

-NBF has endeavored to expand stable revenues from its rental business with respect to its existing portfolio by reinforcing measures for maintaining occupancy rates and increasing rents upon renewal of contracts through appropriate and flexible leasing activities with a good understanding of market trends and strengthened relationship with tenants.
-In addition, NBF has also put forth efforts to reduce costs by properly allocating the timing and cost of renovation/construction while striving to enhance competitiveness of properties by carrying out strategic and rightly-focused additional investments.
+NBF has endeavored to expand stable revenues from its rental business with respect to its existing portfolio through appropriate and flexible leasing activities with a good understanding of market trends, maintenance of favorable relationships with tenants and measures for continuous rent increase upon renewal of contracts.
+In addition, NBF has also put forth efforts to reduce costs by properly allocating the timing and cost of renovation/construction while striving to enhance competitiveness of properties by carrying out strategic and rightly focused additional investment.

-NBF also promotes ESG (environment, social and governance) initiatives and received "Green Star," the highest rating in the GRESB (Global Real Estate Sustainability Benchmark) Real Estate Assessment, and "5-Star," the top rating in the GRESB Score ranking conducted in 2019.
+NBF also promotes ESG (environment, social and governance) initiatives and received "Green Star," the highest rating in the GRESB (Global Real Estate Sustainability Benchmark) Real Estate Assessment for six consecutive years since the start of participation, and "5-Star," the top rating in the GRESB Score ranking conducted in 2020.
 In addition, it also received "A," the top rating in the GRESB Public Disclosure Level evaluation scheme.